Hannah-Richert/iannwtf_hw7/README.md

 We made an input-pipeline, which saves and loads our datasets locally after creation.

-- tenserflow version >= 2.6 required
+- tensorflow version >= 2.6 required
 - ensure that you are in the /iannwtf_hw7 directory
 - to run: `python -m pipeline`